leanjscom/pubsub/examples/basic/README.md

 ## Get started

+1. Copy this project, and use it as the basis for your project

-1. Make sure you have a `pubsub/topics.yaml` file containing all the relevant topics for your project
+2. Make sure you have a `pubsub/topics.yaml` file containing all the relevant topics for your project

-2. Run `npm install`
+3. Run `npm install`

-3. Make sure that your index.js contains the following code:
+4. Make sure that your index.js contains the following code:

 ```
 const { topics } = require("pubsub")